tinode/chat/API.md

 Server responds with a `{ctrl}` message with `ctrl.params` containing details of the new user.
 If `desc.defacs` is missing, server will assign server-default access values.

+The only supported authentication schemes for account creation are `basic` and `anonymous`.

 #### `{login}`